 Longer than 53 feet are RGNs trailers and double drop trailers.

 Decks with Stairs and Drops Rolling tarp systems are installed on Conestogas to shield cargo from the elements and/or to conceal cargo carrying sensitive information.
 Read on…

 Open Deck Flatbed Trucking Trailers

 Even with available changes, it is not always possible to rely on one of the aforementioned popular trailer types.
 Therefore, top transport companies also have open-deck trucks built to transport specialized equipment.

-For instance, at Paige Logistics, we provide substantial long haul support for shipping from Canada to the USA with cargo shipping and mining equipment shipping and have specialized trailers, such Schnable tower trailers or Blade trailers, for these projects.
+For instance, at Paige Logistics, we provide substantial long haul support for shipping from Canada to the USA with cargo shipping and dedicated transport services for mining equipment shipping and have specialized trailers, such Schnable tower trailers or Blade trailers, for these projects.

 Some carriers have 19-axle steerable trailers to transport exceptionally huge and heavy cargoes up to 200,000 pounds.

 How to Ensure You Have the Appropriate Equipment to Transport your Load?

 Because there are so many types of open deck trailers and so many ways to customize them to meet your specific requirements, it’s always important to rely on a professional carrier to assist you to choose the correct equipment.

 Experienced carriers with a varied selection of trailers will assist you in staying within your budget, maximizing your profitability, maintaining your schedule, minimizing cargo damage, and pleasing your clients.